msteinastro/thermal_maps_chang-es_xxvi/README.md

 If you find the code useful for your own project, please cite the paper and link to this github repository.

-final version will be pusbslished with the accepted publication.
 ### Files:
 The code ist structered in multiple files: